Datamine-Crypto/white-paper/docs/datamine-smart-contracts.md

 ```Solidity
 import "@openzeppelin/contracts/token/ERC777/ERC777.sol";
 ```
-Right away we get into the heavy usage of OpenZepplin secure libraries.
+Right away we get into the heavy usage of OpenZeppelin secure libraries.
 This is the base ERC-777 implementation that FLUX is based on.

 ```Solidity